Quintusnz/Math-Dash/project-documentation/product-manager-output.md

-# Math Dash – Product Management Output
+# Ready Steady Math – Product Management Output

+> **Note:** Ready Steady Math was previously referred to as 'Math Dash' in earlier internal drafts.

 ## Executive Summary

-- **Elevator Pitch**: Math Dash is a fast, fun browser game where kids race the clock answering math questions to master number facts a little more every day.
+- **Elevator Pitch**: Ready Steady Math is a fast, fun browser game where kids race the clock answering math questions to master number facts a little more every day.
 - **Problem Statement**: Children 6–11 need automatic recall of number facts (times tables, number bonds, etc.) to succeed in later math.
 Existing tools drill facts but often lack adaptivity, clear insight for adults, and modern engagement loops, leading to boredom and inconsistent practice.
 Teachers and parents need a simple, modern, kid-friendly tool that keeps practice going and makes strengths and weaknesses obvious at a glance.
 - **Target Audience**:
   - Kids 6–11 (primary school, years 1–6 / KS1–KS2) using tablets, Chromebooks, or shared family devices.